lakindu2002/coingecko-api-consumer/README.md

 - VERCEL_TOKEN: The token created in Step 02.

 These secrets are used by Vercel during the Workflow to deploy the app.

+### Step 05: Run the Workflow

+Run the GitHub actions workflow after adding the repo level secrets, and it'll deploy the app to the project ID you specified in the particular org.